 MyCareerShines is an interactive resource to assist students in identifying their ideal career and to enhance preparation for employment.
 Teachers are encouraged to integrate this resource into the program curriculum to meet the employability goals for each student.
-Access MyCareerShines by visiting: www.mycareershines.org.

 On-the-job training is appropriate but not required for this program.
 Whenever offered, the rules, guidelines, and requirements specified in the OJT framework apply.